josesalasni/LoLRandomBuild/README.md

 # LolRandomBuild
-An Android app that generates a random build for a champion of League of Legends
+An Android app made to generate random builds for a selected champion of the videogame League of Legends.

-## Description

-I created this project to practice Kotlin as I before used java for android development, in this app I fetch data from the datadragon files of League of Legends using Retrofit, show a list of all champions with recyclerview and searchview, and finally show a random build for the selected champion

 ## Previsualization